Competencies for managers, supervisors and staff

 Behavioural competencies can be helpful when thinking about career goals and starting conversations with your supervisor.

-Find more information in the performance management section of Careers & MyHR.
+Find more information in the performance development section of Careers & MyHR.

 Leading people